Learn what steps you can take if your life insurance application has been denied

 The insurance company may provide general reasoning in their denial letter, but you need specifics.
 Because of privacy laws, your agent will not likely have any lab results or the results of your medical exam.
 For this, it is best to contact the insurance company directly or reach out to the doctor who performed the tests.
 Even if the reason for denial isn’t medical related, contacting the company directly should provide specific details.

 Speak With Your Doctor

 If the reason for denial is medical, you need to speak with a doctor.
 Sometimes, the lab work involved in your medical exam reveals a condition you weren’t previously aware of.
 Going to a doctor to figure out a plan for improving your health is essential.
-For example, if you have high blood pressure or cholesterol, a doctor can help you figure out a way to bring those down to a level that an insurance provider would find acceptable.
+For example, if you have high blood pressure or cholesterol, a doctor can help you figure out a way to bring those down to a level that is more favorable for the application process.

 Double-check Your Records

 People make mistakes.
 That’s why it’s important to request an explicit list of reasons why the company has denied you coverage.
 Look over it and make sure that there are no discrepancies between the record and what you know to be true.
 It’s not uncommon for medical and legal records to have inaccuracies, so be thorough in your review.